 You can also use first-party data to personalize the content or ads you show to a particular user.
 The data you collect on a visitor to your website will give you improved insights into their interests and needs, allowing you to serve content to them that feels personalized.

-Say, for instance, you have various promoted videos on different topics that you want to share with potential customers as part of an inbound marketing strategy.
+Say, for instance, you have various promoted videos on different topics that you want to share with potential customers as part of an inbound digital marketing strategy.
 By looking at data about the content your audience has viewed in the past, you can determine users’ interests and send them videos about science, sports, music, fashion, nature, health or whatever areas their interests lie in.
 Read more about First-Party Data in our Back to Basics Post here.

 In addition to personalizing content, you can use first-party data to understand the journeys potential buyers take before they purchase your product or service.
 Understanding the road to conversion can help you target messaging that keeps people on the right path.

 Knowing when to supply your message is key.
 If Instagram ads initiate the customer journey more than other forms of media marketing, you may use these more for potential leads that fit your demographic.
-In the same way, you may find that SMS marketing is a helpful channel to keep your audience interested with promotions for new products and coupon codes.
+In the same way, you may find that SMS or email marketing is a helpful channel to keep your audience interested with promotions for new products and coupon codes.

 With a map of the customer journey, you can more effectively analyze attribution techniques.
 The customer journey will tell you what marketing methods are most effective for conversion and help you align your budget with these methods.
 Knowing how to budget effectively can make your marketing techniques more efficient and increase your return on investment (ROI).